arccos0/arccos0.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student at the Department of Mathematics and Industrial Engineering at Polytechnique Montréal, advised by Professor Michel Gendreau and André Langevin.
-I am interested in  combination of machine learning and integer programming algorithms.
+I am a third-year Ph.D. student in the Department of Mathematics and Industrial Engineering at Polytechnique Montréal, advised by Michel Gendreau and André Langevin.
+I am interested in  combination of vehicle routing problems, packing problems as well as the combination of machine learning and integer programming.
 Before joining Polytechnique, I graduated from Beijing University of Post and Telecommunication with a B.S. in Automation Engineering on June 2014 and from Shanghai Jiao Tong University with a M.S. in Industrial Engineering on Mar 2018.
 From Jan 2018 to July 2018, I worked as an operations research analyst in Youhualin Information Technology（Shanghai）Co.
 Ltd.

 A data-driven personal website
 ======